 Our Policies & Procedures

-- The foundation for children’s social competence is strong, positive and supportive relationships with their parents/caregivers and teachers.
+- The foundation for the social competence for our tamariki is strong, positive and supportive relationships between parents/whānau and our kaiako.

 Positive Guidance Strategies

 - At all times tamariki are treated with respect and dignity.